World’s Largest Offshore Wind Farm Opens in Irish Sea

 The Walney Extension is run by Danish energy giant Ørsted (formerly Dong Energy) and the Danish pension funds PKA and PFA.

-The project was constructed on time and within budget, Ørsted UK managing director Matthew Wright said in a press release.
+The project was constructed on time and within budget, Ørsted UK managing director Matthew Wright said in a

 The wind farm features 40 MHI Vestas 8-megawatt turbines and 47 Siemens Gamesa 7-megawatt turbines, the first project to use wind turbines from two different manufacturers.
 That’s less than half the number of turbines used at the London Array, but Walney’s turbines are more powerful.